BAMF0/toolbox/README.md

 # ToolBox (tb) 🧰

+(Built as a test project with GitHub Copilot)

 **Context-aware command aliasing for developers**

 ToolBox is a CLI tool that provides intelligent command shortcuts based on your project context.
 Define simple commands like `tb build`, `tb test`, or `tb deploy` that automatically expand to the correct commands for your current project type.